March 2005 Archives

 In a related story, "Some Scientists Say New Ethics Rules May Damage NIH" (March 3, 2005), WSJ reports of new ethics rules announced by the NIH that forbid any of the 18,000 NIH employees from consulting for drug companies, and prohibits 6,000 NIH employees from holding stock in pharmaceutical or biotechnology companies.
 The new rules have produced conflict within the NIH with rumors that rules will dissuade many prestigious scientists from pursuing positions there.

 Scientific research in this area can look just as suspect.
-We recently came across work from Allison Bailey and Peter Hurd at the University of Alberta who published in Biological Psychology.
+We recently came across work from Allison Bailey and Peter Hurd at the University of Alberta published in Biological Psychology.
 They say that the ratio of finger length in men varies according to how much testosterone they are exposed to in utero.
 Men with smaller index fingers relative to their ring fingers, according to their research, display a statistically relevant tendency towards aggressive behavior.
-Their theory doesn't apply to women.
-The authors point out that their finding should not be grounds for any normative action.
-But does that sort of cautionary endnote really to convince people?
-Or will the media go on and on suggesting that violent tenancies can can be attributed and predicted by finger lengths?
+The theory doesn't apply to women.

-Good parts of society have been convinced that genetics is responsible for complex behavior patterns, and this is a dangerous assumption because it can be used for nefarious purposes like reinforcing biases.
-Self-labeled "organizationally challenged" Lisa Belkin jokes on 2/27/05 in the NYT; "Chaos and The Cubicle", that desk tidiness is hardwired.
-She doesn't mention that genetic studies have connected neatness with the presence of certain certain genes.
-She then quotes a production specialty consultant who said: My H.R. clients have flat-out told me: 'I'd promote someone with a tidy office over someone with a messy office any day.'"
+Although Belkin doesn't mention it genetic studies have connected neatness with the presence of certain certain genes.
+Belkin quotes a production specialty consultant who notes: My H.R. clients have flat-out told me: 'I'd promote someone with a tidy office over someone with a messy office any day.'"
+Which begs the question, could the preference for neat office workers be met with genetic screening?

-If behavior traits were genetically determined traits, should they used to promoted or demote people?
+If behavior traits were genetically determined, should they used to promoted or demote people?
 To steer people towards different career paths?
 Should people be disallowed from certain jobs for carrying them?
 Could those who show traits for alcoholism be dissuaded from restaurant jobs and public transport driving jobs?
 Should those with compromised longevity traits be placed in jobs bound for obsolescence...computer programming perhaps?